Elections, Chief & Council

 Kitsumkalum Band Council is elected every two years and consists of seven Councillors and one Chief Councillor faithfully providing its people strong, accountable and effective governance.

-Council represents the Kitsumkalum people in all interactions with Canada, and is responsible for setting and managing the Nation’s budget.
-The last election was on February 23, 2017, with the next election scheduled in 2019.
+Council represents the Kitsumkalum people in all interactions with Canada and is responsible for setting and managing the Nation’s budget.
+The last election was on February 21, 2019, with the next election scheduled for February 24, 2021 under the current Indigenous and Northern Affairs Canada election system.

 Kitsumkalum Band Council welcomes its members to attend Council meetings.